Kwaadpepper/refresh-sitemap/readme.md

 ## Usage

-1 - php artisan handler:install
+1 - `php artisan vendor:publish --provider="Kwaadpepper\RefreshSitemap\RefreshSitemapServiceProvider"`
 2 - Change configuration in config/refresh-sitemap.php
-3 - put at least your team email in the above file in `contactsList` array

-You can uninstall it by using php artisan handler:remove or juste revert changes in Exception/Handler.php
+3 - You can test your configuration using `php artisan sitemap:refresh --dry-run`

 ## Change log

 Please see the [changelog](changelog.md) for more information on what has changed recently.